brekk/mad-notes/notes/Migration/Coming From JavaScript.md

 There is no specific keyword needed to declare a variable, like `let` or `const` or `var` in JS.
 Instead all values are declared with the assignment operator, e.g. `x = 5` .
 However, values cannot be mutated, [[Limit Mutation|except in limited circumstances]].

+## Concatenating Strings has a different operator

+In JavaScript, the same operator is used for adding numbers and concatenating strings (`+`), e.g. `5 + 4` / `"hello " + "world"`.
+In Madlib, addition is the same, but concatenating strings requires the `++` operator (which is infixed / between operands).
+There is also a globally available function `mconcat` which affords the same behavior but as a function instead of an operator. `mconcat("hello ", "world") == "hello " ++ "world"`

 ## Logging is done with IO

 Unlike `console.log` in JavaScript, in Madlib you will want to use the [[IO|IO module]].
 It has some specific edges which may feel unfamiliar at first.
 Here are some examples: